 Photo Credit: Danielle Thralow

 I have written a few books and longer form stories.
-I am editing a book I am calling The Smallest of Problems.
-Here are some of the older book-os.
+I am soon publishing a book I am calling The Smallest of Problems.
+Here are some of my writings.

 These twenty-two works by poet Jen Durbent range in style from haiku to epic and cover a broad range of emotions and topics.
 Durbent turns her sharp wit to gender, politics, drugs, and even the Tower of Babel.

 Faith has started dating again--with the blessing of her wife--to find someone to connect with.
 Andrea seems to be a good match in many ways.
 The world is a difficult place for two trans women dating, but when you take into account neo-Nazis, a rapist, and some overzealous cops, it can feel downright impossible.

 A series of 21 poems about transition, bodies, and other assorted things.

 This novella tells a story of the first humans on Mars find far more than they barganed for.

 The year is 1908 and someone is chopping people's heads off.
 One cop thinks he knows how to get to the bottom of it, mostly by killing more people.